Skip to main content

 • Optional letter that can be voluntarily shown to campus personnel:

-• Verification of the Service Animal’s vaccinations and licensing, submitted to the University Accessibility Center
+• Verification of the Service Animal’s vaccinations and licensing, submitted to the Accessibility Center

 Service Animals in on-campus housing: